Lares and 2D Inca Trail with Hotel 5D/4N

 Daypacks can be any size for hiking, but we always recommend the smaller, the better.
 Inside Machu Picchu, no bag larger than 25L will be allowed in.
 If larger, you will need to store outside citadel gates.

-PassportValid, GREEN ISIC card (if you booked as a student)Immigration Card (given on the plane as you enter Peru)Good daypack (the smaller, the better)Water storage: Water reservoir like Camelbaks are encouraged - but enough for at least 2-3 liters.Comfortable hiking boots (lightweight with good soles)
+PassportValid, STUDENT CARD (if you booked as a student)Immigration Card (given on the plane as you enter Peru)Good daypack (the smaller, the better)Water storage: Water reservoir like Camelbaks are encouraged - but enough for at least 2-3 liters.Comfortable hiking boots (lightweight with good soles)

 - Water: we supply clean water at each meal.
 You are responsible for your first morning of water only as we won't have time to filter water until your first lunch.